TomSssM/MyCodewars/task-archieve/find-peak-element/task.md

 __Note:__ just to be clear, when we say "iterate an array" it means go over all the elements of the array (for example in the for-loop)

-We have already seen a similar task called [Love Triangle](../../cheatsheet/love-triangles.js).
+We have already seen a kindred task called [Love Triangle](../../cheatsheet/love-triangles.js).
 To solve that task we also simply iterate an array (and do certain things as we iterate it of course)

-__Note:__ in the Love Triangle task as we iterate the array we also employ a technique where we use _values_ of elements of the array as _indexes_ (in order to check if there is a cycle)
+__Note:__ in the Love Triangle task as we iterate the array we employ the Approach "Use values as indexes" where we use _values_ of elements of the array as _indexes_ (in order to check if there is a cycle)

-__Note:__ we have already seen a lot of tasks of the One Pointer One Array type:
+__Note:__ we have already seen a lot of tasks of the One Pointer One Array Task Type:
 - [Palindrome](../../1\)%20Task%20Challanges.md#3-palindrome)
 - [Stringo Reverso](../../1\)%20Task%20Challanges.md#17-stringo-reverso)
 - [Reverse Word Order](../../1\)%20Task%20Challanges.md#18-reverse-word-order)